 The construction aggregates market is catalyzed by introducing BIM (Building Information Modeling), which ushers digital transformation all across the construction sector.
-The services provided include time management, sustainability concerning the usage of raw materials, cost planning, enhancement in the overall performance of the project, and reduced waste.
+The services provided include time management, sustainability with respect to usage of raw material, cost planning, enhancement in overall performance of project, and reduced waste.

 How is the Construction Aggregates market divided?

 The global construction aggregates market, by type, spans manufactured sand, crushed stones, natural sand, gravel, recycled, and others.
 Application-wise, it’s residential, commercial, infrastructure, and industrial.
 Out of these, the residential sector holds the largest market share